 The Reason You Should Avoid Tiramisu If You're Pregnant

-Tiramisu is delicious.
-Delicate ladyfinger cookies soaked in liqueur and espresso, layered with rich, fluffy mascarpone cheese, and finished with a dusting of cocoa powder.
-It's a glorious way to end an Italian meal (or any meal for that matter).
+Tiramisu is delicious — a perfect way to end an Italian meal (or any meal for that matter).
+After all, tiramisu is delicate ladyfinger cookies soaked in liqueur and espresso, layered with rich, fluffy mascarpone cheese, and finished with a dusting of cocoa powder.
+It sounds so glorious that you probably wish you had some right now.

-For pregnant people, infection with salmonella bacteria can cause not only typical food poisoning symptoms, but miscarriage, fever, diarrhea, or even sepsis for the child at birth (via Mother to Baby).
+For pregnant people, infection with salmonella bacteria can cause not only typical food poisoning symptoms but miscarriage, fever, diarrhea, or even sepsis for the child at birth.
 Most pregnant people have been advised by their healthcare provider not to consume foods that could be contaminated with this bacteria, such as undercooked chicken or raw eggs.
 But what many pregnant people might not know is that raw eggs are a common ingredient in the tiramisu they just ordered at their favorite restaurant.

 Beat those cravings with an eggless tiramisu